SanchitTaliyan/Multi-Agent-Virtual-Bike-Sharing-System/README.md

 #### How to compile and run tests:

-First of all you should run JADE within the main agent, on Eclipse go to "run configurations" -> "choose a java application" -> "pick jade.Boot as main class", after that insert as an argument:
+First of all you should run JADE within the main agent, on Eclipse go to "run configurations" -> "choose a java application" -> "pick jade.Boot as main class", after that insert as an argument this line:
 ```
    -gui Monitor:vehicleShareSystem.agents.AgentMonitor
 ```